Hmm … it looks like your browser is out of date.

 Everything you need to know about Dual Special Needs Plans in one, convenient guide.

 Getting your vision checked regularly is important for everyone.
 But some dual health plans go beyond basic coverage and also give you an allowance of hundreds of dollars to help pay for eyewear.
 But some dual health plans go beyond basic coverage and also give you hundreds of dollars in credits to help pay for eyewear.
 That could go a long way toward helping pay for a stylish new pair of glasses.
 Or you may be able to choose contact lenses if you prefer.

 Look after your eyesight

 Some common eye diseases can lead to vision loss or even blindness.
 In the early stages, the signs of some very serious eye diseases aren’t that noticeable.
 But catching them early could help save your sight later on.
 People with diabetes should take extra care.
 According to the American Diabetes Association, people with diabetes are more likely to get cataracts and glaucoma.
 The vision coverage you get with a dual health plan could help you protect your eyesight and health.
 Plus, you could get it at no extra cost to you.

-*Please note that the specific benefits dual health plans include can change depending on where you live.
-Search by your ZIP code to find the right plan to meet your health care needs.
+Dual-eligible or Medicaid plan benefits can change depending on where you live.
+Search using your ZIP code to find the best plan to meet your health care needs.

 *Benefits and features vary by plan/area.
 Limitations and exclusions apply.